elhusseiniali/flask-boilerplate/README.md

-# hermse xo
+# flask boilerplate
-Just a dummy project to practice some async communication protocols with Flask.
+Just boilerplate code for new Flask projects.